 A startup coffee subscription merchant is experiencing a season of rapid growth.
 But they’re not seeing financial growth along with it.
 After turning to business intelligence and analytics, it becomes obvious that they’re acquiring new subscribers, but many of those customers are churning before their subscriptions become profitable.
 Thanks to business intelligence, they’re able to diagnose the issue, develop new strategies to improve customer retention and increase their profitability.
 No matter the obstacle a company is facing, business intelligence and analytics software can pinpoint problems, determine causes, provide options for resolution, and anticipate opportunities - ultimately helping you grow your bottom line

-Does your business need a business intelligence tool or a business analytics tool?
+Does your business need an ecommerce business intelligence tool or a business analytics tool?
 The right answer for Company A might not be the same answer for Company B. But there is a right answer for every business out there.
 Find yours by asking yourself the following questions.

 Collecting data is simple.
 It can even be fun.
 But when you have so much data and no real insights to grow your business, it can signal a real problem.
 Business intelligence and analytics software can help.